bignerdranch/tensorflow-cocoa-example/README.md

 	bazel build //tensorflow:libtensorflow.so

-Headers for this library are in `/Library/Python/2.7/site-packages/tensorflow/include/tensorflow/core` but a few are missing, copy from source:
+Headers for this library are in `/Library/Python/2.7/site-packages/tensorflow/include/tensorflow/core` but I think a few are missing.
+Copy them from the source tree:

 	cd tensorflow/core/public
 	sudo cp session.h session_options.h tensor_c_api.h /Library/Python/2.7/site-packages/tensorflow/include/tensorflow/core/public/

-So, now when you use `libtensorflow.so`, you will need to include `/Library/Python/2.7/site-packages/tensorflow/include` in your header search path.
-You'll need to include `tensorflow/bazel-bin/tensorflow` (inside the source directory) in your library search path.
+# Saving tensorflow data from your Python script

 Write python script that creates a model and write out as protobuf (NOT text)